 Dividend Equivalents.
-A participant who is awarded dividend equivalents generally will not receive a tax deduction, until shares or cash are distributed pursuant to the award.
+A participant who is awarded dividend equivalents generally will not recognize taxable income, and the Company will not receive a tax deduction, until shares or cash are distributed pursuant to the award.
 When the participant receives payment for dividend equivalents in common shares or cash, the fair market value of the shares or the amount of cash received will be ordinary income to the participant and the Company will be entitled to a deduction in the amount of such income recognized by the participant.